ywu279/Bubble-Tea-Shop/README.md

 # Bubble Tea Shop Responsive Website
-To implement a responsive web application that is best viewable by phones and desktop computers, we built an online bubble tea shop website that customers can place their orders online and go check out.
+The purpose of the project is to implement a responsive web application that is best viewable by phones and desktop computers.
+An online bubble tea shop website is built that customers can place their orders online and go check out.
+<*CST8117 Cross-Platform Web Design - Final Group Assignment*>

 ## Features
 - Showcase of drinks with responsive layouts (mobile `max-width:600px`)